 Part 2: Richmond Police Exit Circle, Make Arbitrary Arrest without Cause, Assault and Gas Protesters

 Richmond Police left the Circle and walked en masse about a quarter mile to the corner of Allen and Park by Bethel Assembly of God Church.
 They appeared to be packing up their cars to leave when one officer told another: “Grab somebody.
-Get a hold of somebody.”
+Get ahold of somebody.”
 An officer sprinted about 15 yards and assaulted and arrested a man peacefully standing on the sidewalk (video from woznyphoto).
 Every lawyer reading this knows how egregiously illegal this is.

 The officers form a ring around the innocent victim.
 When they lift him up you see he is dazed.
-A woman tries to speak with him and she is assaulted.
+A woman tries to speak with him and she is also assaulted.
 An officer deploys pepper spray, and dozens of people on the street start to cough during a pandemic.

 This is all far away from the Lee statue – which, in any event, was evacuated peacefully about forty-five minutes ago, as the Virginia Capitol Police acknowledged.
 There was no declaration of unlawful assembly in this area; the Richmond Police had started their engines and were leaving.
 It is not remotely plausible to contend that any of these civilians are doing anything other than exercising their constitutional rights to political speech and to film police.
 The Richmond Police intentionally falsely arrested a man as they were leaving.

-As of public time the innocent man is still being held without bond pending a 9AM Monday arraignment.
+As of publication time the innocent man is still being held without bond pending a 9AM Monday arraignment.
 According to the Richmond Community Bail Fund, “We want to emphasize how unprecedented it is for people with misdemeanor unlawful assembly charges (and no priors) to be held without bond.
 We know because we watched every arraignment in Richmond for nearly 4 months.
 The courts want to intimidate protesters, plain and simple.”

 The headline in the Richmond Times-Dispatch?
 “6 Arrested After Police Clash with Protesters at Lee Monument Friday Night.”